TheHive-Project/TheHiveDocs/admin/configuration.md

 TheHive supports local, LDAP and Active Directory (AD) for authentication.
 By default, it relies on local credentials stored in Elasticsearch.

 Authentication methods are stored in the `auth.provider` parameter, which is multi-valued.
-When an user logs in, each authentication method is tried in order until one succeeds.
+When a user logs in, each authentication method is tried in order until one succeeds.
 If no authentication method works, an error is returned and the user cannot log in.

 The Default values within the configuration file are:
 ```